Randomblock1/randomblock1.github.io/_posts/2020-12-04-qemu-windows-pi.md

   - Linux
   - Raspberry Pi
 ---
 You might not know this, but Windows 10 is in fact completely compatible with ARM64.
-ARM architectutures are very power-efficient, which makes them perfect for mobile devices, including laptops.
+ARM architectures are very power-efficient, which makes them perfect for mobile devices, including laptops.
 There is a version of Windows that can run on ARM64, but it's not easy to download.
 However, once you have an ISO, you can run Windows 10 on a Raspberry Pi 3/4 at near-native speed.

 Let's get started.